 No sibling rivalry, please.
 If you have more than one child doing these, you might want to give each of them different numbers.
 Just as we all love our monogrammed toothbrush holders, kids like custom-tailored things, too.

 To help this along, each BMP offers three levels of challenge: Wee Ones, Little Kids, and Big Kids.
 Again, these don’t signify rigid age ranges or grade levels, but as a rough guideline, Wee Ones are targeted for pre-school kids, Little Kids grades kindergarten through 1st or 2nd, and Big Kids grades 2nd onward.
 That said, they differ a little every day, so feel free to pick and choose – and to swap in your own numbers if you like.
 There’s no one right way.
+Click here for a quick and informative parent guide to Bedtime Math.

 We’d love for you to tell us how you do it, too, at firstname.lastname@example.org.
 And most importantly, have a great time!